motorlearner/blogdown-website-old/content/about/main/index.md

   About me

 intro: |
   Hi, my name is Aslan.
-I've done my undergrad in Exercise Sciences at the University of Auckland in New Zealand, and I am currently doing my masters in Human Movement Sciences at the Vrije University Amsterdam in The Netherlands.
+I did my undergrad in Exercise Sciences at the University of Auckland in New Zealand, and my masters in Human Movement Sciences at the Vrije University Amsterdam in The Netherlands.
+I hope to start a PhD soon.
   My main interest is the neuroscience of human movement.

 outro: |
   Outro text here.